Table of Contents

 How Security Changes When You Work Remotely

-You inherently carry more responsibility in this environment, whether you’re still an employee working remotely or running your own business.
+When you work remotely, you inherently carry more responsibility, whether you’re still an employee or running your own business.
 You’re no longer just doing the work.
 You’re responsible for securing it.
-As a remote worker, you are now responsible for:
+That means your devices, accounts, data, and connections are now yours to protect, not your employer’s.

 When you leave the office, you don’t leave risk behind.
 You inherit it.